 Our founders included the First Amendment in our Constitution because they recognized the importance of a free flow of ideas and information to democratic government and of protecting the rights of people whose views might be unpopular.
 If the government were to determine which speech is too offensive to be allowed, that could put them on a slippery slope.
 Bans on offensive speech might morph into bans on any speech that makes government leaders look bad or comes from political enemies.
 The First Amendment and the breadth of its protections never changed for that very reason.

 But public tastes have changed over the years.
 Significantly.
 Popular comedic routines from decades passed are considered objectionable by today’s standards.
 Today, comedians who make women, minorities or LGBTQ individuals the butt of their jokes can expect that at least some of their audience will push back.
-In August, popular comedian Dave Chappelle was publicly denounced for jokes he featured in his latest Netflix special that poked fun at the alleged victims of R. Kelly and Michael Jackson and mocked members of the LGBTQ community.
+Popular comedian Dave Chappelle has been publicly denounced for jokes he featured in his Netflix specials that mocked members of the LGBTQ community.

 Why has our standard for “what’s acceptable” changed?
 The evolution stems in large part from having more diverse voices involved in the conversation, with historically marginalized communities taking advantage of increased opportunities to exercise their First Amendment rights and pushing back against speech that denigrates them.
 The advent of the internet and social media has provided these previously underrepresented groups with new, open platforms to speak out, offer a new and different perspective and generate broader support.